somefoolouthere/audacity-macros/README.md

 ### ZIP File

-1. Click on the Code button and click Download ZIP or [click here to download.](https://github.com/somefoolouthere/audacity-macros/archive/refs/heads/main.zip)
+1. Click on the Code button and click Download ZIP, or [click here to download](https://github.com/somefoolouthere/audacity-macros/archive/refs/heads/main.zip).
 2. Extract the archive.
 3. In Audacity, go to Tools > Macros...
 4. Click Import... and open the txt files of the macros you want.

 ### ZIP File: Alternative method

-1. Click on the Code button and click Download ZIP or [click here to download.](https://github.com/somefoolouthere/audacity-macros/archive/refs/heads/main.zip)
+1. Click on the Code button and click Download ZIP, or [click here to download](https://github.com/somefoolouthere/audacity-macros/archive/refs/heads/main.zip).
 2. Open or extract the archive.
 3. Move the txt files you want (not the folders) into your Audacity Macros folder.
 4. If Audacity was already running, restart or force an update to the macro list.